-Please click the follwing links for more information on these Spring 2014 Events:
+Please click the following links for more information on these Fall 2014 Events:

 New WAC Staff

-The WAC Program also proudly announces that Mady Rizzo (left) will join our staff as a 2013-2014 Research Assistant.
-Mady is a current student of the MA program in English as well as the Rhetoric and Composition graduate certificate program.
+The WAC Program also proudly announces that Brendan Hawkins (right) will join our staff as a 2014-2015 Research Assistant.
+Brendan is a current student of the MA program in English and the Rhetoric and Composition graduate certificate program.

 - Writing Across the Curriculum is a unit within Appalachian’s University College.
 University College consists of the university’s integrated general education curriculum, academic support services, residential learning communities, interdisciplinary degree programs and co-curricular programming – all designed to support the work of students both inside and outside of the classroom.

 For information about the Writing Across the Curriculum Program please contact Director Georgia Rhoades at (828) 262-2075 or e-mail at email@example.com.

 (828) 262-2075 (office)